-When director Emma Holly Jones discovered Suzanne Allain‘s script for “Mr. Malcolm’s List,” on a Black List Table Reads podcast episode, she saw the potential for the kind of period romance film that she’d always hoped to bring to life onscreen – fittingly, since she was named after a beloved Jane Austen heroine!
+When producer & director Emma Holly Jones discovered Suzanne Allain‘s script for “Mr. Malcolm’s List,” on a Black List Table Reads podcast episode, she saw the potential for the kind of period romance film that she’d always hoped to bring to life onscreen – fittingly, since she was named after a beloved Jane Austen heroine!

 Premiering on Refinery29‘s Shatterbox platform, which offers female filmmakers unique opportunities to explore their cinematic visions, Emma’s short film version of “Mr. Malcolm’s List,” is a tantalizing prologue to the events of the feature-length script.
 The film effectively sets the stage for what’s to come, hooking viewers with its witty dialogue, refreshingly diverse cast of characters, and carefully observed period touches.
 Functioning as a proof of concept for a feature-length film, we can’t wait to delve even deeper into the world of “Mr. Malcolm’s List.”